appt-org/appt-website/src/data/code-samples/en/accessibility-group/net-maui.md

 # Accessibility group - .NET MAUI

-In .NET MAUI you can group items together by setting `AutomationProperties.IsInAccessibleTree` to `true`.
+In .NET MAUI, you can group items together by setting `AutomationProperties.IsInAccessibleTree` to `true`.
 You also need to set a `SemanticProperties.Description` for the grouped elements.

 ```xml
 <HorizontalStackLayout